Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 - Make sure that you do not overfill your pot.
 When oil becomes heated and when it is frying something, it will bubble up and could boil over onto the stove and onto the hot element, and catch on fire.
 A pot that is half full of oil contains too much oil for safe deep-frying.

-- Place pot at back of stove.
+- Place pot at the back of the stove.

 - Watch closely to avoid overheating and risk of fire.
 As mentioned, you do not need high temperatures.